e-davidson/angular-material-extensions/README.md

 - Boolean: Display check or however it's configured.
 - Phone number: will format as phone number.
 - Expression: Uses the transform field to display.
+- Enum: A map of numbers as keys and strings as values.
+The enum map is in the enumMap field in the Additional property.

 ## Additonal Options